slideloft/new-docs/run-core-node/monitoring.md

 Some notable fields in `info` are:

-* `build`: the build number for this Stellar Core instance
+* `build`: the build number for this Bantu Core instance
 * `ledger`: the local state of your node, which may be different from the network state if your node was disconnected from the network.
 Some important sub-fields:
   * `age`: time elapsed since this ledger closed \(during normal operation less than 10 seconds\)
   * `num`: ledger number